Discrete distributions are learnable from metastable samples: Learning from metastable distributions

 The learning task here is to estimate the parameters $\utheta^*$ from data.
 For this task we will choose the parametric family to be the most general quadratic energy function on spin variables, $E(\usigma, \utheta) = \sum_{i <j} \theta_{ij} \sigma_i \sigma_j + \sum_{i=1}^n \theta_i \sigma_i.$ For these models, a sparse prior is imposed on the learning by imposing an $\ell_1$ constraint for each variable in the model \cite{ravikumar2010high}.
 Using this setup, a PL estimate for all the parameters connected to the variable at position $u$ can be estimated as follows,

 Here we use the shorthand $\utheta_u$ to denote all the coefficients connected to the variable at $u$, i.e. $\utheta_u = \{\theta_u, \theta_{u1}, \theta_{u2}, \ldots, \theta_{un}\}.$ Notice that compared to \ref{eq:PL_loss_gen} we have split the single optimization problem to $n$ smaller optimizations.
-This mainly done to make the ensuing theoretical analysis easier.
+This is mainly done to make the ensuing theoretical analysis easier.

-This type of estimators were first proposed by Besag \cite{besag1974spatial} as an efficient method for performing parametric estimation on high-dimensional data.
+This type of estimator was first proposed by Besag \cite{besag1974spatial} as an efficient method for performing parametric estimation on high-dimensional data.
 The sample complexity of this method for the inverse Ising problem have been thoroughly investigated much more recently \cite{gaitonde2023unified, lokhov2018optimal, wu2018sparse, ravikumar2010high} in the setting where i.i.d. samples are available from the true model.

-Below we state the learning guarantee on the error between the pairwise parameters learned in from metastable samples and the true parameters of the energy function.
+Below we state the learning guarantee on the error between the pairwise parameters learned from metastable samples and the true parameters of the energy function.

 \begin{theorem}[Learning pair-wise couplings] For $M = \left \lceil 2^{10} \frac{e^{ 8\gamma } \gamma^4}{ \varepsilon^4} \log(\frac{8 n}{\delta}) \right \rceil $, samples drawn from an $\eta$ strongly metastable distribution, with probability greater than $1 - \delta$ the following guarantee holds for all $u \in [n]$ ,